Montjuïc Castle: History

 The foundation stone for the basic fortification was laid out in 1640.
 A year later, in January 1641, the fort saw its first battle, during the Catalan Revolt when the Principality of Catalonia challenged Spain's authority.
 On orders from the King of Spain, Pedro Fajardo, heading an army of 26,000 men, proceeded to crush the revolt.
 The Spanish recaptured several cities, but they were defeated at the Battle of Montjuïc by Catalan, led by Francesc de Tamarit.
 At that battle, Colonel Shane O'Neill or known in Spain as Prince Juan O'Neill, died leading his regiment during the Battle of Montjuic near Barcelona, dying from a musket-ball wound to his chest near the town of Castelldefels.
 In his honor, the King of Spain granted the Colonel the death title of Viscount Montjuïc.

 Fifty years later, in 1694, new bastions and battlements were erected and the fortress became a castle.
 In the Siege of Barcelona (1705) the fortress was captured by the British 6th Regiment of Foot led by Lt.-Col William Southwell, paving the way for the siege of Barcelona itself.
 Southwell was afterwards made Governor of the castle.

-The old fort was however demolished in 1751 by the Spanish engineer and architect Juan Martin Cermeño, creating the current structure, still standing.
+As an extraordinary engineer and with the rank of second lieutenant, Giovanni Antonio Medrano was assigned to the garrisons of Catalonia, Valencia and Murcia, specializing in the design of large territorial infrastructures and plants for the military defence, such as Montjuïc Castle in Barcelona which he drew up in 1730.
+With these new designs, the old fort was demolished in 1751 by the Spanish engineer and architect Juan Martin Cermeño, creating the current structure, still standing.
 The final shape of the castle took form during 1779 and 1799, when major construction works took place in order to improve the castle and accommodate the needs.
 It was also during this time that the castle was equipped with 120 cannons.

 During the Napoleonic Wars, the French Army entered Barcelona, and, on orders from Napoleon, they also captured the castle without firing a shot as the troops guarding the castle were ordered not to fight the French.

-In the last 350 years Montjuïc Castle has played a decisive role in the history of Barcelona, becoming a symbol after the Catalan defeat to Spain in 1714, date that has become of significant importance.
-Since then the Montjuïc cannons have bombarded the city and its citizens on various occasions, and Montjuïc has been used as a prison and torture centre repeatedly for three centuries.
+In the last 350 years Montjuïc Castle has played a decisive role in the history of Barcelona, becoming a symbol after the Catalan defeat to Spain in 1714.
 In the late 19th century, Montjuïc was synonymous with barbarism based on the torture of anarchists and others imprisoned there.

-The castle is infamous in Catalan history books because of its role in the civil war from 1936 to 1939, when both sides of the conflict imprisoned, tortured and shot political prisoners at Montjuïc, among them Lluís Companys, who was the president of the Generalitat of Catalonia during the Spanish Civil War.
-Companys was executed upon orders from the Spanish State at Montjuïc Castle in 1940.
+The castle is infamous in Catalan history books because of its role in the civil war from 1936 to 1939.
+Lluís Companys, who was the president of the Generalitat of Catalonia during the Spanish Civil War, was executed upon orders from the Spanish State at Montjuïc Castle in 1940.

 Later in the 20th century, the castle became a military museum.
 In June 1963, Francisco Franco inaugurated the Military Armor Museum, the official name given to the institution.